mardix/litedom/docs/README.md

-The doc site is built with Kolibri, a static site generator in Python:  https://github.com/mardix/kolibri
+The doc site is built with Mambo, a static site generator in Python:  https://github.com/mardix/mambo

 Follow the instruction on that page to setup.